Boston-Software-Crafters/website/index.md

 Boston Software Crafters is a large and vibrant Software Crafters user group in the Boston area.
 We meet the second Monday of the month.
 See [meetup.com/boston-software-crafters](https://meetup.com/Boston-Software-Crafters) for more details on the next event and to sign up.

-Founded in April of 2010, Boston Software Crafters mission is improvement and learning the craft of software through practice.
-We run monthly hands on sessions dedicated to learning and skill improvement through collaborative exercises.
+The monthly hands on sessions are dedicated to learning and skill improvement through collaborative exercises that usually involve Test Driven Development, Pair Programming, and/or Mob Programming.
 It's a fun, passionate, group of developers committed to learning and helping others learn.
 I hope to see you there!

 We use [Slack](slack.md) for online discussions.